namachan10777/majic/README.md

 This package is regulary tested on multiple platforms (Debian, macOS, Fedora, Alpine, FreeBSD) to ensure it'll work fine in any environment.

 Majic depends on [`file`](https://github.com/file/file) mirror repository to provide an up-to-date magic database.
 The database is compiled when Majic is compiled.
+We frequently update the database provided, and as well have additional temporary patches in `src/magic_patches/`.

 ## Installation